-We have identified the possibility of the following significant risks during our audit:
+We have identified the possibility of the following significant risks:

-- Management's override of internal controls over financial reporting. - Management's failure to recognize revenue in accordance with generally accepted accounting principles.
+- Management's override of internal controls over financial reporting: Management override of internal controls is the intervention by management in handling financial information and making decisions contrary to internal control policy. - Revenue recognition: Management's failure to recognize revenue in accordance with generally accepted accounting principles.

-Although identified as significant risks, we noted no matters which caused us to modify our procedures or any matters which are required to be communicated to those charged with governance due to these identified risks.
+These significant risks are presumptive in most audits and merit attention by the auditors due to the direct impact over financial reporting and internal control processes.
+Although identified as significant risks, we noted not matters of management override of controls or deviations from generally accepted accounting principles which caused us to modify our audit procedures or any related matters which are required to be communicated to those charged with governance due to these identified risks.